KULeuven-MICAS/snitch_cluster/docs/tutorial/introduction.md

 ![image](https://github.com/KULeuven-MICAS/snax_cluster/assets/26665295/2831e951-84ec-4909-a3a1-e3eef816c56e)

 This will launch a new window where the container image for the codespace will be built.
-This can take a couple of minutes, but is only required to run once.
+This can take a couple of minutes but you only run this once.
 After this, a Visual Studio Code client will be launched in your browser.
-This system has all the requirements for developing, building and simulating a SNAX Cluster preinstalled.
-If you prefer this, you can also launch this codespace in the Visual Studio Code desktop client.
+This system has all the requirements for developing, building, and simulating a SNAX Cluster preinstalled.
+If you prefer this, you can launch this codespace in the Visual Studio Code desktop client.

 Once loaded, you will be starting at the root of the local repository.
-You need to do the following to ensure a smooth run through of the tutorial.
+You need to do the following to ensure a smooth run-through of the tutorial.
 First, load the git submodules as it isn't automatically pre-loaded:

 ```bash
 git submodule update --init --recursive